thoas/picfit/README.rst

 First operation must be described as above then other operation are described in parameters ``op``.
 The order of ``op`` parameters is the order used.

-Each options of the operation must be described with subparameters separed by ``:`` with the operation name as argument to ``op``.
+Each options of the operation must be described with subparameters separated by ``:`` with the operation name as argument to ``op``.

 Example of a resize followed by a rotation: